jonathanpz890/contact-management-system-front/README.md

 ```bash
 npm start
 ```

-Open http://localhost:3001 in your browser to access the app.
+Please run the API first on port 3000 and then run the front and open http://localhost:3001 in your browser to access the app.

 ## Key Features